• Skip to main content

 • Press the bread down a bit so it absorbs the custard mixture well.

-• Let the mixture stand for 10- 15 minutes so most of the custard gets soaked.
+• Let the mixture stand for at least 15 minutes so most of the custard gets soaked.

 • Preheat your oven to 180C.

-• Pour the bread mixture in a pan, 8"/9" in diameter.
-I used 2 small baking dishes.
+• Pour the bread mixture into a pan, 8"/9" in diameter.

 • Spoon over the melted butter and sprinkle some cinnamon sugar on top.